kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ### Template

-The spec.template is a VirtualMachine specification used to create an actual VirtualMachine.
-Below is an example of such VirtualMachine specification.
+The spec.template is a VirtualMachineInstance specification used to create an actual VirtualMachineInstance.
+Below is an example of such VirtualMachineInstance specification.

 ```yaml
 metadata: